 I was reading a blog recently called Channels com but never seem to go by Mitch Lieberman.
 I’m not sure if I took the same message as the writer meant me to take, but if you are like me, it’s frustrating as a Seattle IT consultant to have business experts just drop everything in my lap.
+The “Everything” I am talking about business decisions.
+Because a technical system is involved, managers assume that all decisions should be made by technical people.
+How do you support a department, such as a Marketing department that is still trying to follow the same marketing tactics of a business selling product 100 years ago?

 In my research I found it interesting that traditional marketing principles going back 100 years.
 Marketers were trying to figure out how to market lots and lots of beer.
 The problem was, that without a national presence selling a locally brewed beer was difficult.
 In learning how to distribute the message, to the millions and millions of potential customers around the country Budweiser was able to become one of the first national marketers of a local product.
 Their strategy was to send out the message to millions of people in any way possible.
 The system required sharing that marketing message with potential customers, but with an even larger majority of people who were uninterested in the product.
 The result of course was very successful and most Americans drink American loggers.